v-fox/live_opensuse_hsf/README.md

 ### [download built images at SourceForge](https://sourceforge.net/p/hackeurs-sans-frontieres)
 ![LXQt desktop](https://sourceforge.net/p/hackeurs-sans-frontieres/screenshot/screenshot_4.png)

-This is hybrid live cd/usb openSUSE spin aimed to be fully functional out-of-the-box yet slim desktop system for hackers of all sorts: technical, humanitarian, artistic, social and so on.
+This is hybrid live cd/usb openSUSE Tumbleweed rolling spin aimed to be fully functional out-of-the-box yet slim desktop system for hackers of all sorts: technical, humanitarian, artistic, social and so on.
 It's built on "one user-friendliest method for fulfilling every need" principle.
 It DOES NOT guarantee best security defaults, so users with sensitive needs are advised to direct their attention to something like [TAILS](https://tails.boum.org), [CAINE](https://www.caine-live.net) or [Whonix](https://www.whonix.org), however it should be quite adequate as an installation basis for everyday use and comes with pre-configured data proxying via [Tor](https://www.torproject.org/about/overview.html) & [DNSCrypt](http://dnscrypt.org).

 I recommend using smart SATA boxes and usb drives with legacy (floppy / CD / virtual partition) emulation as the replacement for disks, like: